-Headed to the beach for Spring Break?
+Headed to the beach?
 We found some of the best ones to enjoy without the usual crowds.
 Relax and have fun!

 1. CORAL COVE PARK